 Even if you don’t plan to buy, it’s worth visiting Mas Village to watch the masters at work and to see some of the large and very impressive carvings.

-Typical scene around Tegenungan Waterfall is genuinely delightful, with green trees and beautiful.
+The typical scene around Tegenungan Waterfall is genuinely delightful, with green trees and beautiful.
 The waterfall is isolated but has become a popular tourist attraction to explore and relax.

 You can pose for photos or even take a dip in the clean, freshwater pool constantly supplied by the gushing fall.

-here is a small wooden bridge across the stream that gives visitors access to more stairs if they desire to climb up to the top of the falls and peek over the edge.
+There is a small wooden bridge across the stream that gives visitors access to more stairs if they desire to climb up to the top of the falls and peek over the edge.